 Doing this was not necessary, but every time I opened the closet, I smiled to see something pretty instead of ugly.

-For open storage shelf styling on a budget, use dollar store baskets or cover shoeboxes with decorative paper in the way of maps or leftover wallpaper from another project.
+For open cabinet shelf styling on a budget, use dollar store baskets or cover shoeboxes with decorative paper in the way of maps or leftover wallpaper from another project.

 I used purple ribbon and white thumbtacks to add a pop of fun color to the open shelves.